-Spanning multiple galleries at the Wheelwright Museum, Memory Weaving: Works by Melanie Yazzie will run from May 13, 2018 through October 7, 2018.
+Spanning multiple galleries at the Wheelwright Museum, Memory Weaving: Works by Melanie Yazzie was on display from May 13, 2018 through October 7, 2018.
 Melanie Yazzie is an extremely prolific artist and educator whose work has been included in many solo and international group exhibitions.
-She is well traveled, engaging with communities around the world.
+She is well-traveled, engaging with communities around the world.
 Her work appears in a plethora of museums, from Washington, D.C., to Australia.
 She has taught at the Institute of American Indian Arts and the University of Arizona, Tucson, and is now the head of the printmaking department at the University of Colorado, Boulder.
 A significant part of her practice involves safe printmaking, using less toxic materials and processes.

 The title Memory Weaving: Works by Melanie Yazzie refers to a conversation the artist had with one of her grandmothers, a weaver, who told her she was weaving with memories in her work.
-The exhibition will feature over 60 works, predominantly monotypes, but also prints incorporating drawn and painted elements.
+The exhibition featured over 60 works, predominantly monotypes, but also prints incorporating drawn and painted elements.
 Additional works will include a selection of bronze sculptures in the Klah gallery, whimsically depicting animals such as dogs.
-There will be a selection of acrylic paintings on canvas, as well as a selection of linoleum blocks, wood blocks, tools, and other materials intended to illuminate the artist’s practice.
-A video featuring the artist will be on view in the Slater gallery, created especially for the exhibition by Wheelwright Museum intern Faith Toledo, with the support of her mentor James Hunyadi.
+There was a selection of acrylic paintings on canvas, as well as a selection of linoleum blocks, wood blocks, tools, and other materials intended to illuminate the artist’s practice.
+A video featuring the artist was on view in the Slater gallery, created especially for the exhibition by Wheelwright Museum intern Faith Toledo, with the support of her mentor James Hunyadi.

 As a child, Melanie was instructed by her grandmother that traditional Navajo sandpainting imagery was inappropriate for use in commercial or secular artwork.
 “And so from a very early age I had this idea that my artwork had to be created from a different place, and not what most people think a Navajo artist would make.
 I’m not afraid to draw something that looks childlike,” Melanie reveals.
 “It’s my own mark making.
 That’s what makes it unique.
 For me, it contains everything real.”